UK COVID-19 death toll nears 43,000 - official data

-LONDON, May 19 (Reuters) - The United Kingdom's COVID-19 official death toll has reached nearly 43,000, according to a Reuters tally of data that includes suspected cases and confirms the country's status as the worst-hit in Europe.
+LONDON, May 19 (Reuters) - The United Kingdom's COVID-19 official death toll has reached nearly 43,000, underlining the country's status as the worst-hit in Europe and raising more questions about Prime Minister Boris Johnson's handling of the crisis.

 (Reporting by Andy Bruce; editing by Guy Faulconbridge)